 - TransferFailed errors occurring even at moderate pixel clock settings

 To fight the low USB bandwidth provided by the PC system:

-- Please remove other USB devices from the system (USB keyboard and mouse are fine).
+- Please, remove other USB devices from the system (USB keyboard and mouse are acceptable).
 Run tests with only one device connected at once.

 - Make sure to use a USB port directly on the mainboard.
-Front panel or other ports are connected to the mainboard with poor cabling quality frequently.
+The front panel or other ports are connected to the mainboard with poor cabling quality frequently.

 - Make sure to use USB2.0 certified cables to connect the device.

-- If you are using USB hubs or extensions: Run a test without these devices, connect the device directly to the PC.
+- If you are using USB hubs or extensions, run a test without these devices and connect the device directly to the PC.